 Wattage= Power (in watts) = Voltage(volts)*Current(amperes)

-Given below table explains the different electronic devices and their wattage readings.
+Given the below table explains the different electronic devices and their wattage readings.
 Check it out!

 5. How to select the right inverter for home appliances?

-If you are planning to have inverter in your home, then you need to select the right inverter as the power required for your home is completely different.
-So you can’t blindly select the inverters as you need to consider the several factors like battery life, power utilization, efficiency, power backup options, and protection.
-There are different types of inverters available in the market and you need to select them as per your requirement like for supplying power to ACs, refrigerators, bulbs and outdoor gardening lights, pathway strip lights etc.
+If you are planning to have an inverter in your home, then you need to select the right inverter as the power required for your home is completely different.
+So you can’t blindly select the inverters as you need to consider several factors like battery life, power utilization, efficiency, power backup options, and protection.
+There are different types of inverters available in the market and you need to select them as per your requirement like for supplying power to ACs, refrigerators, bulbs, and outdoor gardening lights, pathway strip lights, etc.